How to tell if a cat is dying: 6 signs to watch out for

 5) Your normally well-groomed kitty starts to look tired and dishevelled

-A cat-on-cat scrap or an energetic life outdoors can leave your adventurous cat looking a little worse for wear.
+A cat-on-cat scrap or an energetic life outdoors can leave your adventurous cat looking a little the worse for wear.
 However, cats will always try and rectify any uncleanliness as soon as possible.

 Cats who are dying regularly have less energy to spend on personal grooming.
 The fact they may be shedding hair or losing fur in large sections can make this worse.
 Or it can be combined with a loss of appetite, leaving them much thinner than normal.
 If your usually well-trimmed moggy starts looking a little ragged, it can be a sign of serious illness.